-for Indianapolis.
-Canton, Ohio, March 15.-President and Mrs, McKinley and party reached Canton shortly before 11 o'clock today.
-The President and Mrs, McKinley, Sec-retary Cortelyou and Dr. Rixey went direct to the Barber residence, the old home of Mrs. McKinley, where Mis.
-McKinley will remain until the return to Washington and the President until he starts for Indianapolis Saturday.
-There was no special demonstration at the station but despite the inciement weather a number of old friends of the President were at the station and with these he exchanged most cordial greet-President were at the station and with these he exchanged most cordial greet-ings.
-Mrs. McKinley recognized many acquaintances and greeted them with cordial similes as she was assisted through the station to the carriage in waiting.
+Wesley K. Walton, of Rich county, a visiting his friends in Salt Lake.
+Professor F. B. Linfield, of the dalf department of the Agricultural Colege at Logan.
+Is a guest at the Kenyon.
+Canton, Ohio, March 15.-President and Mrs. McKinley and party reached Canton shortly before 11 o'clock today.
+The President and Mrs. McKinley, Sec-Fisher Harris leaves this evening is the east, and will visit New York and Washington before his return. retary Cortelyou and Dr. Rixey went direct to the Barber residence, the old home of Mrs. McKinley, where Mrs. McKinley will remain until the return to Washington and the President until Geo.
+M. Scott left for San Franker southern California today for a plan to washington and the President until he starts for Indianapolis Saturday.
+There was no special demonstration at the station but despite the inclement weather a number of old friends of the ure trip.
+President were at the station and with these he exchanged most cordial greet-ings.
+Mrs. McKinley recognized many acquaintances and greeted them with pordial smiles as she was assisted through the station to the carriage in waiting